 With this Vision in mind and after over two years of work since the closure of the premises in December 2013, the Parish Council completed the purchase of the former sports and social club on Station Road, Holmes Chapel from Sanofi Aventis in June of 2015.
 The land and buildings are held as a community asset.
 The Parish Council agreed to call the facilities the Holmes Chapel Community Centre (HCCC).

 The purchase was funded by a Public Works Loan from central government over 25 years with a fixed interest rate and is paid for in a similar way to a mortgage.
-It was not the intention that the Parish Council would manage the site and after discussions with Everybody Sport and Recreation Trust (E&SR) who manage all the leisure centre services across Cheshire East, a lease was agreed in July 2015 for them to provide the daily operational management of all the facilities.
+It was not the intention that the Parish Council would manage the site and after discussions with Everybody Health & Leisure (EH&L) who manage all the leisure centre services across Cheshire East, a lease was agreed in July 2015 for them to provide the daily operational management of all the facilities.

 Work started on the renovation of the former main hall, the bar/lounge area, the small meeting room, the former kitchen and other side rooms in June 2016.
 These areas needed extensive work on all aspects, so the decision was taken to strip out everything and start again within the building framework.